NoahBurkholder/wiki-noah/docs/code.md

 # :notes: C#

-This is what every game programmer I know unquestionably uses.
-Even if they have other favourite languages, this is the standard.
+This is what every Unity programmer I know unquestionably uses.
+Even if they have other favourite languages, they know C# because it is the common language of Unity devs.

-Writing in C# in Unity is a lot like writing music with musical scores.
-It is a technical expression of typically pretty creative expressions.
-It is a toolset which looks and operates objectively, but is used (at least in our context) to solve subjective things.
+Writing in C# in Unity is a lot like writing music with a score.
+It is a toolset which looks and operates objectively, but is used (at least in our context) to create subjective things.
+For this reason it functions in a neat balance between flexibility and technical efficiency.
+Perfect for game development.

-It's basically Java but a little less confusingly arbitrary and noisy.
-It also is developed by Microsoft so it has amazing integration with Windows.
+**If you know Java**, C# is basically just Java but a little *less* confusingly arbitrary and noisy.
+It also is developed by Microsoft so it has good integration with Windows.
 Very easy to interface with the OS.

 Great language!
-It's an almost impossible balance of stability, compatibility, understandability, and efficiency.
-Perfect for game programming.
-It's the default for most game developers of this age.

 Any Unity code snippets you find online will probably use C# as the basis.

 Anyways - on to some useful structures in C#: